timwangmusic/Vacation-Planner/README.md

 * git clone the repository
 * update Homebrew `brew update`
 * Install MongoDB using Homebrew
-*   + Follow the latest instructions at - https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
+    + Follow the latest instructions at - https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
-    + After downloading Mongo, create the “db” directory.
-This is where the Mongo data files will live.
-You can create the directory in the default location by running **mkdir -p /data/db**
+    + After downloading MongoDB, optionally create the **DB** directory.
+This is where the Mongo data files will live
-    + Run the Mongo daemon, in one of your terminal windows **run mongod**.
+* Run the Mongo daemon, in one of your terminal windows do **brew services start mongodb-community**.
 This should start the Mongo server
-* You need to give permission to write the directory using `sudo chmod 0755 /data/db && sudo chown $USER /data/db` and enter your password if prompted.
+* You need to give permission to write the directory using `sudo chmod 0755 /data/db && sudo chown $USER /data/db` and enter your password if prompted
 * Install Redis using Homebrew with `brew install redis`, if redis is already present, consider execute`brew upgrade redis`

 ## Run REST server